 #3 Auxbeam 50” Philips 5D

-This light bar from Auxbeam outputs an estimated 28,800 lumens at 288W.
-That lumen rating is estimated and if was properly tested it would probably be around 20,000 lumens.
-The 5D design helps this light bar project really far down the trail which is great for going fast.
-The flood beam projectors have little diffusers which helps spread the light improving how well the flood beam actually works.
-It’s not nearly as tough as the other light bars listed above, but that’s what happens when you buy extremely products.
+This light bar from Auxbeam outputs about 28,800 lumens at 288W.
+It‘s likely Auxbeam estimated the lumen rating.
+If they properly tested this light bar, output would likely be around 20,000 lumens.
+The 5D design helps this light bar project far down the trail, a necessity if you plan on high-speed off-roading.
+The flood beam projectors have little diffusers which helps spread the light, improving how well the flood beam works.
+It’s not as tough as the other light bars listed above, but that’s what happens when you buy cheap products.

 - Warranty: 1 Year

 Like we mentioned before, mounting an LED light bar to your roof without proper brackets will cause major dents on your roof.
 Not only will this cost a ton of money down the line to fix, but it will also cause your install to be ugly.
 Rough Country makes some nice brackets for every Silverado/Sierra from 1988 to current.
 They make the brackets from high-quality steel so you won’t have to worry about them bending, plus the brackets are powder coated with a durable finish.

 Also included with the brackets are all the mounting hardware and some rubber pads to reduce vibrations.
 These brackets are super easy to install, easier than the crappy brackets that come with your new light bar in fact.

 Best Bumper Mounted Light Bars for Chevy Silverado

 One negative about roof-mounted LED light bars is the windshield glare they produce.
 This happens when the light emitting from the light bar shines on the windshield, creating a glare.
 The easiest way around this problem is to mount a light bar down low on your bumper or grill.